What's in Your Water?

 Source water is water that is in its natural state, such as water in a mountain stream.
 Natural source water has a variety of naturally occurring substances, including metals, minerals, nutrients, organic matter and microorganisms.
 Sulfur and iron, for example, are naturally occurring in source water.
 They also give water a distinct colour and smell!

-In Alberta’s Bow River and its tributaries, naturally occurring substances include fluoride, iron, calcium, magnesium, sulphate and bicarbonate.
+In Alberta’s Bow River and its tributaries, naturally occurring substances include fluoride, iron, calcium, magnesium and sulphate [2].
 Also, in addition to material from rocks, Bow River water can contain naturally occurring constituents like parasites, bacteria, and viruses from animals upstream.
 See Microorganisms for more information.

 Surface water in other parts of Canada will have different source water characteristics that will reflect local geography and groundwater features.
 For example, lakes and river in the Canadian Shield which covers a large region in Canada will have different chemical components than will be found across the Canadian Prairies.